 PPF helps to save unique art projects and works of art

 Extensive collection of Czech and Slovak photography (1870-2018)

 The work of this world-renowned Czech photographer has become the cornerstone of PPF Group’s photography collection.
 PPF Art also operates an art gallery bearing his name, the Josef Sudek Studio, located in Prague-Újezd, which PPF Art helped to restore.

 PPF art's exhibitions programme focuses on contemporary Czech artists’ professional artwork, placing a particular emphasis on mapping the various vectors of current painting, but also of photography and sculpture.

 Probably the largest private art collection of Czech and Slovak photography; it currently comprises 2,044 works by 192 photographers, including Josef Sudek, František Drtikol, Jaromír Funke, Ivan Pinkava, Tono Stana and others.

 A collection of 333 works of fine art, mainly pictures and sculptures, including those of Alfons Mucha, Maxmilián Pirner, Jakub Schikaneder, Luděk Marold, Mikuláš Medek, August Piepenhagen, and contemporary artists Ivan Ouhel, Tomáš Císařovský, Petr Nikl, Jan Merta and others.

-Over thirty galleries and art institutions are taking part in this festival, with a programme that explores various aspects of the art world and looks at different historical periods, themes and art forms.
+Main galleries and art institutions are taking part in this festival, with a programme that explores various aspects of the art world and looks at different historical periods, themes and art forms.
 Prague’s Art Week is inspired by Vienna Art Week, and PPF Art is one of the festival’s partners.